leofernandesmo/nimrod/README.md

-# Put Your Hands In The Air!
-Reducing Manual Effort in Mutation Testing
+# Reducing Manual Efforts in Equivalence Analysis in Mutation Testing
 ### Published at: [...]
 ### Authors: [...]